pauliejes/SandboxDocs/docs/user-guide/cameras/camera-modes.md

 # Camera Modes

-This documentation refers to the various interaction modes for the editor camera.
+This documentation refers to the various interaction modes for the Editor Camera.
 This information is not relevant to cameras with are entities within a scene.

 !!! note "Note:"
     The current camera controls assume you have a standard three button mouse.

 !!! note "Note:"
-	These camera controls apply to the default editor camera only.
+	These camera controls apply to the default Editor Camera only.
 Selecting one will activate the default camera.

 <a id='mode1'></a>
 ## Orbit